Ukraine reports striking Russian ammunition depot in south

 — Germany’s justice minister said investigating war crimes in Ukraine would likely take “many years” but he was confident they ultimately will be successful.
 Justice Minister Marco Buschmann said there will “probably be hundreds of thousands, maybe even millions of pieces of evidence that have to be sifted through, documented and evaluated.”
 The German federal prosecutor’s office said in early March that it had started looking into possible war crimes committed by Russian forces in Ukraine.
 Buschmann spoke Tuesday in Prague, where he and his European Union counterparts were meeting.

-Jon Gambrell in Lviv, Ukraine, and Isabel DeBre in Tehran, Iran, contributed to this report.
+Jon Gambrell in Lviv, Ukraine, and Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine